hence-io/hence-comp/blogs/working-with-polymer-and-es6/2-getting-started/README.md

 npm start
 ```

-You should now see the my-sample component displaying with the default label 'Web Components Rock!' in blue if
+You should now see the my-card component displaying with the default label 'Web Components Rock!' in blue if
 everything went successful.

 *What is going on with this compile command?*